 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, picture book is a hardcover edition that was published by HarperCollins on April 5, 2013 and has 40 pages.
+fantasy, picture book that was published by HarperCollins on April 5, 2013 and has 40 pages.